 And, it’s why I’m staring down virtual stage fright, posting last night’s Pandorica piece here, as a graphic and as an ATC you can download (and print at 300 dpi).
 Click on the illustration, above and on the left, to print your own copy.

-However, there’s something rich and juicy about using pen-and-paper as much as possible, when writing.
+There’s something rich and juicy about using pen-and-paper as much as possible, when writing.